Minimalist & Frugal Birthday Party Ideas

 Why Gifts Became Less Important

+As I’ve gotten older, birthdays have shifted for me and it´s not the same anymore.
 I have my own money now.
-If I truly want something, I can buy it myself.
+As kids we are always so excited about birthdays because we were not able to buy it ourselves.
+Nowadays, if I truly want something, I can buy it myself.
 Gifts slowly lost their importance.

 What matters instead: